 - Hot air balloon Safari

 The exciting hot air balloon flight is just one other way to explore the beauties of Uganda’s largest national park, and is so unique.
 Hot air balloon experiences can only be had from Murchison Falls National Park and offer incredible aerial views of the park with its beautiful features and the wildlife.
 They are purposely scheduled to start very early in the morning at 5.30am and in the evenings at 4.00pm for an hour.
 The maximum number of people for each safari is 8 and only individuals above 6 years.
 There is only one company licensed to operate the balloon safari in the park through which all tour companies book the experience for their clients.
 Let us know if we can include the hot air balloon is possible with this 3 days hot air balloon tour to Murchison Falls National Park.

 - Chimpanzee trekking in Budongo

-Chimpanzee trekking takes place at Budongo Forest Reserve, a reserve with in Murchison falls National Park.
+Chimpanzee trekking takes place in Budongo Forest Reserve, a reserve with in Murchison falls National Park.
 They are estimated to be between 400-800 Chimps in the reserve with just 80 habituated ones.
 During the trek, other primates will inevitably cross your path; the Olive baboons, Black and white Colobus monkeys, Red-tailed monkeys and Grey-cheeked Mangbeys among others.
 Daily trekking expeditions are scheduled to start in the mornings at 7.30am and afternoons at 2.00pm.
 Visits are led by knowledgeable guides and 2 groups of 6 are allowed to observe the chimpanzees for one hour at a safe distance.
-Unlike Bwindi Forest with a rugged landscape, Chimpanzee trekking in Budongo forest is quite predictable and easier with the relatively flat terrain.
+Unlike Bwindi Forest Park with a rugged landscape, Chimpanzee trekking in Budongo forest is quite predictable and easier with the relatively flat terrain.
 With the below trips, you can enjoy a tour of Budongo Forest:

 - Bird watching